Agency History

 airports, transit systems, hotels, hospitals, office complexes, entertainment and sports arenas, college campuses, public spaces, and conference centers.
 Jones Worley projects have been critical to the success of education, safety, B2B, employee, customer, and public outreach.

-The Jones Worley story reached its first major turning point just three years after opening its doors when the Atlanta-based firm was awarded a coveted contract to help plan and design the “look” of the 1996 Summer Olympic Games.
+The Atlanta-based firm was awarded a coveted contract to help plan and design the “look” of the 1996 Centennial Olympic Games.

 After a thriving, 12-year partnership with Barry, Cynthia became the sole owner.

-Jones Worley was selected to name, brand, and launch the “Breeze” card program for the Metropolitan Atlanta Rapid Transit Authority, a project that ranks as the first 100% transit smart card conversion in the U.S.
+Jones Worley was selected to name, brand, and launch the “Breeze” card program for the Metropolitan Atlanta Rapid Transit Authority (MARTA).
+This project led to branding and launch smart cards opportunities for other transit authorities, thus positioning our firm as an industry leader in smart-card branding and launches.

 Jones Worley established the brand identity of the Jacksonville Transportation Authority’s bus rapid transit line, First Coast Flyer, which has since become an award-winning service.